busstoptaktik/geodesy/ruminations/002-rumination.md

 - 2023-07-09: dm and dms liberated from their NMEA overlord
 - 2023-10-19: Add `somerc` operator description
 - 2023-11-02: Update `gridshift` operator description with multi, optional and null grid support
+- 2023-11-20: Add documentation for the `deformation` operator